Skip to main content

 • create_invalidation is used to create invalidation requests.

-create_distribution, update_distribution required the lots configuration values as well, you can use python dictionary variable and can pass to function, or you can pass it as Json but you have to perform parsing as well for that.
+create_distribution and update_distribution require the lots configuration values as well.
+You can use a Python dictionary variable and pass it to a function, or you can pass it as JSON, but you have to perform parsing as well for that.

 import boto3